3D Secure (3DS)

 value you need to pass to the change request endpoints. - Send a push notification to the cardholder's mobile app informing them that they must authorize the 3DS challenge.

-- The customer should log into your application to either accept or decline the 3DS challenge.
+- The customer should log into your application to accept the 3DS challenge.

-- Once the customer accepts to authorize the 3DS challenge, trigger the authentication process by calling POST Authorize change request.
+- Trigger the authentication process by calling POST Authorize change

-- Confirm the authentication by sending the customer's signature on the 3DS challenge to Solaris using POST Confirm change request.
+- Confirm the authentication by sending the customer's device signature or SMS OTP to Solaris using POST Confirm change request.

 - Solaris sends the cardholder's authentication response to the online merchant via the ACS.